-While all public colleges and universities in the state of Florida will be invited and encouraged to participate in using the ZTC course indicator, participation is voluntary.
-If you would like to know more about supporting the addition of the ZTC course indicator for your institution's courses please contact our help desk, email@example.com.
+While all public colleges and universities in the state of Florida have been invited and encouraged to participate in using the ZTC course indicator, participation is voluntary.
+If you would like to know more about supporting the addition of the ZTC course indicator for your institution's courses please contact our help desk, firstname.lastname@example.org.

 How can a college or university participate in the Florida Zero Textbook (ZTC) Cost course Indicator initiative?

 Each semester public colleges and universities in the state of Florida are invited to upload their online course offerings to the FloridaShines Course Catalog.
-Once this iniative goes live, during that upload process, they may add the indicator to the sections that meet the state defined criteria for Zero Textbook Cost (ZTC) course indicators.
+During that upload process, they may add the indicator to the sections that meet the state defined criteria for Zero Textbook Cost (ZTC) course indicators.

 What is the difference between ZTC and OER?